hikoworks/hikolang/doc/error_handling.md

 ```

 You may `throw` or `trap` within a `catch` block, to continue processing an
 error up the stack.

-This is useful when you want to rethrow an error.
+When rethrowing or retrapping an error the error argument is optional.
+This is
+may be used in a catch-all to rethrow the error without having to know the error
+name.
+It is also required to handle tail-call optimization, with error handling.

 ```
 try {
     let x = foo(5)
     bar()
 } catch {
-    throw my_error
+    throw
 }
 ```